Choose the right attorney.

 It is hard to find a good attorney.
 There are so many serious pitfalls.
 For example, beware of attorneys who offer you incredibly low Flat Fees for supposedly handling “the whole case.”
 Sometimes, these attorneys will do the bare minimum to handle your matter, and that’s a far cry from doing what is morally necessary to give you the very best shot at victory.
 Or, when dealing with larger law firms, remember that you may just be paying tens of thousands of dollars for a junior associate with little experience to handle your case.
 A competent attorney may very likely be able to handle the same work and do a much better job, but for thousands of dollars less than the larger law firms charge.

-More importantly than anything else, an attorney must possess impeccable Morals, because much of what happens in a lawyer’s office happens behind closed doors.
+An attorney must possess impeccable Morals, because much of what happens in a lawyer’s office happens behind closed doors.
 Can you trust this attorney to do more than what is minimally required of him by law, especially when it seems that he is never returning your calls and emails?
 Can you trust that this lawyer will give you “A+” work, and not just the bare minimum so he protects himself from sanctions?
 Some large law firms have multiple partners and associates working needlessly and redundantly on your case in an effort to “pad the bills.”
 How can you avoid such a trap?
 Sometimes, it’s nearly impossible, as many clients simply don’t have the wherewithal to select the right law firm to hire.
 These are crucial questions that you can answer by looking up a lawyer’s publications, community-oriented past work efforts, associations, memberships, credentials, and politics.
 I have made sure to provide answers and easy links to all these questions on my website, and I encourage you to read about me so you understand my character and motivations.
 Make sure to look at my Articles as well as my Attorney Profile.

 Finally, what kind of Value is your attorney giving you?
 What is his hourly rate, not just his retainer – because remember, when an attorney receives a retainer fee from you, it is placed in an account that he will draw from for all his hours of work on your case, and for each hour he will charge you his hourly rate.
 Many clients forget this fact.
 Value is a matter of what you’re getting for your money’s worth.
 Is your attorney handling your case like some petty poker chip on a gambling table when discussing the facts in a backroom discussion with the judge or opposing counsel?
 Or is your attorney getting serious, staying on top of your case with a pitbull’s tenacity and a sage’s diplomacy?